 2020 - 2021"Spartan Spirit" PAL Award

 The "Spartan Spirit" award is for a PAL who is committed to the FYE 101: Succeed at the G program, committed to student transition and success at UNCG, and embodies what it means to be a Spartan.
-According to his nominators, Brian “certainly embodies what it means to be a Spartan and is committed to transition programs at UNCG”.
-Words such as “extremely committed, always excited, wanting to help, spirit, encouragement, and character” were mentioned.
-One nominator went on to say, “he works hard to make students feel welcomed, ensure they know about the resources available to them, and maximizes their experience while they are here.”
+According to her nominators, Mikala Hopson “loves UNCG and loves being a PAL, and it is extremely evident in all that she does”.
+Words such as “warm and welcoming personality, incredible spartan spirit, and passion” were mentioned.
+One nominator went on to say, “I learned so much working with her and I know our students did too.
+She went above and beyond for her students all the time.”